chinamike65/hugo-tuolesi/content/book4/book4en.md

 He asked again, "Who am I?
 Where am I?"
 The master said, "Consciousness is I."

-Shiqin Bodhisattva thought, "Oh, that's right, it is this consciousness that is reincarnated from generation to generation.
+Shiqin Bodhisattva thought, "Oh, that's right, it is this consciousness that is reborn from generation to generation.

 So, the awareness is that I should be right. "